![]() |

 With its new patron established, the Jesuits hired architects Schickel & Ditmers to design the church.
 It was based on Rome’s 16th Century Baroque church of Il Gesu by Giacomo da Vignola where the saint is buried.
 The limestone façade began rising in 1895 as a dignified, classical adaptation of 17th Century Italian church architecture.

-The New York Times referred to it as a “struggle between the need to maintain the church as a living institution that serves today’s parishioners and the integrity of a beautiful, historic building.”
+The New York Times referred to the conflict as a “struggle between the need to maintain the church as a living institution that serves today’s parishioners and the integrity of a beautiful, historic building.”

 No comments: